 IT determines the response to requests with different risk scores.
 In any given scenario, the user may be allowed to authenticate, may be prevented from accessing, or may even be challenged to prove his or her identity.

 Most risk-based authentication solutions use machine learning.
-The algorithms in these tools monitor and learn user behavior over time to build a more accurate profile.
+The algorithms in these tools monitor and learn user behavior over time to build an accurate profile of a given user’s login patterns.
 They may track devices, typical user login times, or usual work locations.
 They check IP addresses and network reputations, in addition to threat data for those networks.

 Adaptive authentication solutions assign a risk score based on behavior and context, and they respond to the perceived risk based on the rules established by IT.
 These rules may vary by risk score, user role, location, device, and more.
 Using artificial intelligence (AI), advanced authentication is evolving to monitor in real time and to identify anomalies in the user’s authentication patterns or even threats in the authentication path (such as compromised networks).

 As well as adding security, adaptive authentication reduces the friction for users trying to get their work done.
 Standard MFA defines login requirements that may be onerous—requiring the user to always enter a name, password, and a code from an app, or requiring users to answer a security question when authenticating outside the office.